Shawn-XuanWang/D3G/README.md

 matplotlib 3.5.3 tested

 ### The scenarios
 The package contains three folers named as "".
 Each foler is corresponding to one specific sceario.
-In each folder, `generate_demo.py` is to generate a demonstration, and `formation_learning.py` is for learning from the demonstration generated before.
+In each folder, `generate_demo.py` is to generate a demonstration, and `formation_learning.py` is for learning from the demonstration.
+For each scenario, first run `generate_demo.py` to generate a dataset of demonstration which will be saved in the 'data' foler.
+Then run `formation_learning.py` to learn the demonstration.